Kangmo/kogenta/README.md

-#Kogenta
+# Kogenta

-A Kotlin native port of Google Magenta.
+A Kotlin native port of Google Magenta and Wave2Midi2Wave.

-#Goals
+# Goals
 ## Port Google Magenta to Kotlin Native
 Port Magenta to Kotlin Native to make it run on various platforms such as:
 - iOS (arm32, arm64, emulator x86_64)